-The Arlington County Employees' Retirement System (the System) is a pension trust fund of Arlington County, Virginia (the County) financial reporting entity and is included in the County's annual comprehensive financial report.
+The System is a pension trust fund of Arlington County, Virginia (the County) financial reporting entity and is included in the County's annual comprehensive financial report.
 The accompanying financial statements present information on the operations of the System in conformity with GAAP.